ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 “No, you can’t.”

-Although he didn’t plan on applying the ointment on Wèi WúXiàn, however, since it had crossed his mind, he might as well do it himself and do it properly for Wèi WúXiàn’s sake.
+Although he didn’t plan on applying the ointment on Wèi WúXiàn, since it had crossed his mind, he might as well do it himself and do it properly for Wèi WúXiàn’s sake.

 Back then, everything happened very fast, like dry woods catching fire, and, in an instant, everything turned into a blazing fire.

-He was not mentally prepared for it and was caught by the fire of his own long-held-back desire and unleashed his passions that he could scarcely control.
+Lán WàngJī was not mentally prepared to make love to Wèi WúXiàn and was caught by the fire of his own long-held-back desire.
+He unleashed his passions that he could scarcely control.

-He had frenetically moved inside Wèi WúXiàn, over and over, since, at that time, he had felt that it was not enough for him to stop, that his desire had not been quenched yet.
+He had frenetically moved inside Wèi WúXiàn, over and over.
+At that time, he had felt it was not enough for him to stop; his desire had not been quenched yet.
+So he kept on moving fiercely.

 If only, back then, he had taken good care of him, he would not be injured.

 Lán WàngJī withdrew his fingers to take some more ointment, then he applied it directly on Wèi WúXiàn’s sensitive area.

 From now on, there would be other occasions to mend his past mistake.
-So, for now, Lán WàngJī didn’t want to be distracted by what happened back then; he only wanted to make Wèi WúXiàn feel happy and fully satisfied.
+So, Lán WàngJī didn’t want to be distracted by what happened back then; he only wanted to make Wèi WúXiàn feel happy and fully satisfied.

 “Agh...”
 However, Wèi WúXiàn could not bear his touch, and his breath gradually became heavy, because, not long ago, he had had an orgasm, and, as a result, his whole body had become too sensitive to withstand an erotic massage.
 Naturally, his manhood began to react.

-“Lán Zhàn, can you let me lie on my stomach?” he asked so that, in this position, Lán WàngJī would not notice his reaction.
+“Lán Zhàn, can you let me lie on my stomach?”
+He asked so that, in this position, Lán WàngJī would not notice his reaction.

 “No, I can’t,” he replied and also noticed that Wèi WúXiàn was getting hard.